intlinprog Output Functions and Plot Functionsintlinprog can call an output function

 one of these values:

-— intlinprog
+'init' — intlinprog is

 starting.
 Use this state to set up any plots or data structures that